 Marketing the Rainbow

-The LGBT+ community have always been fighting for something that non-LGBT travellers take for granted.
+The LGBT+ community has always been fighting for something that non-LGBT travelers take for granted.
 Belonging.
 The ability for an individual to choose where in the world they feel like they really belong has always been the privilege of those who conform.
-Discrimination based on sexual orientation, gender identity or gender expression is an all-too-familiar reality.
+Discrimination based on sexual orientation, gender identity, or gender expression is an all-too-familiar reality.

 The US Supreme Court's striking down of the Defense of Marriage Act in 2014 and the expansion of marriage equality the next year sparked more businesses to publicly reach out to the community - as if the last taboos were taken away.

 Internationally, associations like the IGLTA and GETA are funneling marketing efforts and strategies.

 And then there are car rental agencies, public transport companies, restaurants...